cschanhniem/hocthayminhtue/style-guide.md

 - Reference diagrams in the text
 - Ensure diagrams have clear labels
 - Use consistent visual style across diagrams
+- Ensure diagrams are accessible (e.g., sufficient contrast, not relying solely on color).

+### 4. Visual Style Guidelines
+- **Color Palette**: Adhere to the website's established color palette (refer to `design-system.md` - *to be created*).
+Use colors meaningfully (e.g., consistent colors for specific concepts across diagrams).
+- **Iconography**: Use icons from the approved set (refer to `design-system.md` - *to be created*).
+Ensure icons are simple, clear, and culturally appropriate.
+- **Typography**: Follow the website's typographic scale and font choices (refer to `design-system.md` - *to be created*).
+Ensure sufficient line spacing and readable font sizes.
+- **Layout**: Maintain consistent spacing and alignment.
+Use whitespace effectively to improve readability.

 ## Practice Instructions